josh4got/Dinner-Date/README.md

 # Dinnerdate

-## This web application can give recipe recommendations for each day of the week based on a user's preferences then lets users add them to their calendar.
+## This web application can give recipe recommendations for each day of the week based on a user's preferences then lets users add them to the user's calendar.

 <br>